IBM/aspera-cli/README.md

 HTTP authentication.

-First the application (aslmcli) must be declared in the Files GUI (see <a href="https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client">here</a>).
+First the application (aslmcli) must be declared in the Files GUI (see https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client ).
 By declaring the application, a "client\_id" and "client\_secret" are generated:

 <img src="docs/Auth1.png" alt="Files-admin-organization-apiclient-clientdetails"/>